eXpOSNitc/expos-docs/docs/roadmap/stage-20.md

 We have already noted that the child process shares the heap and code pages with the parent process, whereas new memory pages are allocated for user stack of the child.
 The contents of the parent's user stack pages are copied to the user stack of the child process.
-<b>ExpL compiler allocates local variables, global variables and arrays of primitive data types (int,
-string) of a process in the stack.
-Since the parent and child processes have different memory pages for the user stack, they resume after fork with separate private copies of these variables, with the same values.</b> Since the stack page is not shared between the parent and the child, subsequent modifications to these variables by either parent or the child will not be visible to the other.
+**ExpL compiler allocates local variables, global variables and arrays of primitive data types (int, string) of a process in the stack.
+Since the parent and child processes have different memory pages for the user stack, they resume after fork with separate private copies of these variables, with the same values.** Since the stack page is not shared between the parent and the child, subsequent modifications to these variables by either parent or the child will not be visible to the other.

-The <a href="os_spec-files/dynamicmemoryroutines.html#filesystemcalls" target="_blank">
-<i>Alloc()</i></a>function of eXpOS library allocates memory from the heap region of a process.
-Hence memory
-allocated by <i>Alloc()</i> to store objects referenced by variables of user defined types in an ExpL program will be allocated in the heap.
+The [Alloc()](../os-spec/dynamicmemoryroutines.md#filesystemcalls)function of eXpOS library allocates memory from the heap region of a process.
+Hence memory allocated by <i>Alloc()</i> to store objects referenced by variables of user defined types in an ExpL program will be allocated in the heap.
 As heap pages are shared by the parent and the child, both processes share the memory allocated using <i>Alloc()</i>.
-Thus,<b>if the parent had allocated memory using the <i>Alloc()</i> function and attached it to a variable of some user defined type before <i>fork</i>, the copies of the variables in both the parent and the child store the address of the same shared memory.</b>
+Thus,**if the parent had allocated memory using the Alloc() function and attached it to a variable of some user defined type before fork, the copies of the variables in both the parent and the child store the address of the same shared memory.**

-<b>Since the Parent and child processes can concurrently access/modify the heap pages, they
-need support from the OS to synchronize access to the shared heap memory.</b>eXpOS provides support for such synchronization through systems calls for <b>semaphores</b> and
+**Since the Parent and child processes can concurrently access/modify the heap pages, they need support from the OS to synchronize access to the shared heap memory.**eXpOS provides support for such synchronization through systems calls for **semaphores** and **signal handling**.
-<b>signal handling</b>.
 These will be discussed in later stages.
-Even though, code and library pages
-are shared among parent and child processes, synchronization is not required for these pages as their access is read only.
+Even though, code and library pages are shared among parent and child processes, synchronization is not required for these pages as their access is read only.